 At a Glance

-- Company: Join a leading geotechnical company known for impressive infrastructure projects.
+- Company: Join a leading UK geotechnical company with a strong focus on infrastructure.

 - Benefits: Enjoy competitive salary, career progression, training, overtime pay, and a fleet vehicle.

-- Qualifications: Project Management experience in Geotechnical or Civil Engineering and a full UK driving licence required.
+- Qualifications: Project Management experience in Geotechnical or Civil Engineering is essential.

 The predicted salary is between 36000 - 66000 £ per year.